johnroutledge/milestone-project-3/README.md

 2. As someone who is new to cryptocurrency trading, I want an app which is intuitive to use.
 * Yes, it is very straightforward to trade on the app and users can also access all of their trades easily.
 3. As a person who is risk-averse, I want an app that allows me to trade cryptocurrencies without any financial investment.
 * Yes, it is clear from the home screen that the app is completely risk free.
-Once registered, users are allocated 100,000 credits which they can trade as they choose.
+Once registered, users are allocated 100,000 USD credits which they can trade as they choose.
 They can also reset this balance and start from scratch at any point.
 4. As a person who wants to invest in cryptocurrencies, but still has reservations, I want an app that shows me the realistic gains and losses that can be made.
 * Yes, this is achieved by clearly showing a user's portfolio balance as well as an indication of how much it has grown or diminished since they started.